5 Best Museums in Rome

 A: That depends on your nationality and the country you are visiting.
 If you are a U.S. citizen you do not need a visa to visit European countries.
 You can check the government website of whatever country or countries you plan to visit to see what you need legally for your travels.
 Please note: your passport must be valid for at least 6 months (and sometimes longer!) following your return or you can be denied entry.

 Q: Do I need travel insurance?

 A: In a word: yes.
-We think it’s silly not to travel without it, although it is not required.
+We think it’s silly not to travel without it, and although it is not required, it is our #1 tip for a hassle-free trip.
 Hopefully it is money “wasted” – meaning that you never have a problem and never need to file a claim.
 But the protections it offers in terms of cancelation, emergency medical services, lost luggage, and the like makes it well worth the cost of the premium.